 As we closed the call, I felt utterly bereft.

-A wave of intense emotion swept through me, as my connection to the group was severed.
+A wave of intense emotion swept through me, as my connection to the mindful photography students was severed.

 Yes, I have always found goodbyes difficult, but the strength of my reaction was not something I’d anticipated.
 It almost knocked the breath out of me, as it whooshed up from my stomach to my throat, creating a void as it went.